SpoilerRules/server-list-explorer/README.md

       java -jar ServerListExplorer-minified.jar -XX:+UseStringDeduplication
       ```

 And you’re all set!
 You can now start exploring and managing your Minecraft server list with ease.

+For a more detailed and technical guide, including advanced instructions, visit our [Installation Wiki Page](https://github.com/SpoilerRules/server-list-explorer/wiki/Installation).

 For any issues or further assistance, feel free to join [our Discord community](https://discord.gg/fVA5Wr6Nns) or visit the [GitHub issues page](https://github.com/SpoilerRules/server-list-explorer/issues).

 ## Important Note for Users